NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 -   From the top, the first two pictures show the first two guided bands underneath the light cone at $k_x=0.4$.
 Note that the second guided band is propagating to the *left*, which is due to its negative slope (note, however, that there is a corresponding right-propagating mode at $k_x=-0.4$).
 Note that they are strongly (exponentially) localized to the waveguide, as they should be.
 -   The next mode is the first leaky mode at $k_x=0.1$.
 As $k_x$ goes to zero, in fact, this mode actually becomes lossless, a peculiarity of symmetry related to an effect demonstrated in Phys.
 Rev. B. 63, 125107 (2001).
 However, at this non-zero $k_x$, the radiation loss is clearly visible.
 -   The next mode is one of the many higher-order leaky modes visible in the band diagram; we arbitrarily chose the backwards-propagating mode at $k_x=0.3$, $\omega=0.8838-0.0018i$ to plot.
 As can be seen from the field pattern, this mode has a very short wavelength in the material.
 This is short enough that it is worth checking how big the error introduced by the finite resolution is.
 By doubling the resolution to 40 pixels/unit, we found that this mode has shifted to $\omega=0.8996-0.0021i$, or about a 2% error at the lower resolution.
 -   Finally, we show one of the modes right along the edge of the light cone, at $k_x=0.25$, $\omega=0.2506$.
-This mode is clearly not localized to the waveguide, and is just propagating through the air parallel to the waveguide—i.e. it is really part of the continuum of extended modes and its discreteness is an artifact of the finite cell and imperfect boundary conditions.
+This mode is clearly not localized to the waveguide, and is just propagating through the air parallel to the waveguide &mdash; i.e. it is really part of the continuum of extended modes and its discreteness is an artifact of the finite cell and imperfect boundary conditions.
 For light propagating completely parallel to the boundary, PML is not very effective, so the imaginary part of ω is only -0.0008 for this field.